The following outline reflects the Intake Procedures that apply upon an initial application for recognition as a DBE:

 A. For All Applicants

-- Applicants may attend a precertification workshop/session (out of state applicants can have a telephone workshop) and submit the Unified Certification Application (UCA) to SDO with supporting documents.
-SDO will endeavor to make certification decisions within 90 days of a complete application and 60 days for an Interstate Certification Application.
+- Applicants may attend a precertification workshop/session or view the webcast and submit the Unified Certification Application (UCA) to SDO with supporting documents.
+SDO will endeavor to make certification decisions within 90 days of a complete application.

 - The Intake Specialist will within 3 to 5 days verify that the application is complete and that the applicant has provided all the necessary supporting documents.

 - If the application is deemed complete, the intake specialist will sort the submitted documentation into the appropriate sections and log the application as “complete”.
-The applicant firm will then be notified in writing and via email within 30 days that its application is suitable for evaluation and “ready to assign”
+The applicant firm will then be notified in by mail and email that its application is suitable for evaluation and complete and “ready to assign”

 - If the applicant provides the requested information, The Intake Specialist will process the application.

-- If the applicant does not respond, the UCP Manager will:
+- If the applicant does not respond, the Director of Certification will:

 - Inactivate the application; and notify the applicant firm of this action in writing by mail of the determination of inactivation of their application

-- If found complete, The UCP Manager will assign the application to a Certification Specialist who will then contact the company.
+- If found complete, The Director of Certification will assign the application to a Certification Specialist who will then contact the company.
 The Certification Specialist will then conduct a comprehensive review of the application to ensure that it meets the bare minimum entrance requirements of: 51% ownership by one or more socially and economically disadvantaged individuals; compliance with all state laws governing its industry; and a valid home state certification and site visit, if applicable.)